 - Add your cauliflower florets to the bowl, using your hands, coat the cauliflower in the batter thoroughly.

-- Add the cauliflower florets to the teriyaki sauce, stir gently until evenly coated.
-Transfer the florets back to the air fryer for a further 5 minutes until sticky and with some crispy edges.
+- Toss the crispy cauliflower in the warm teriyaki sauce until evenly coated.
+Return to the air fryer for 5 more minutes to crisp and caramelize the edges.

-- Transfer cauliflower to a serving dish.
-Garnish with sliced scallions and sesame seeds.
+- Transfer the wings to a serving dish and garnish with sliced green onion and sesame seeds.
 Serve immediately.

 Leave a Reply